Jakuchu-Xia/Food-Managing-App/README.md

 - As a user, I want to be able to save my food library to file.
 - As a user, I want to be able to be able to load my food library from file.

+## Phase 4: Task 2

+Test and design Food class in model package that is robust.
+The reduceAmount method in Food class throws two exceptions to prevent the amount being negative or mismatched unit.
+Then I designed two tests in FoodTest that catch the two exceptions.

+## Phase 4: Task 3

+-